hclivess/nado/README.md

 NADO is just another blockchain written from scratch with a highly experimental consensus algorithm, which is supposed to provide effortless mining for all participants with a public IP address.
 NADO is not a classic proof-of-work blockchain like Bitcoin.
 Unlike most other crypto, its focus is on accessibility to rewards for everyone.
 It has a fully elastic reward mechanism, rewarding users only when transactions are happening on the chain.
+Users can burn their share of tokens in order to increase their chances of winning more rewards in the future.

 ## Why is NADO?